What’s the consensus about the health effects of milk?

 The advance of nutrition: What does science say about milk?

-The USDA recommends three cups of milk each day for adults.
+The USDA currently recommends three cups of milk each day for adults.

 It’s common knowledge that milk offers plenty of beneficial vitamins and minerals essential to the health of human development.